The best things to do in Brisbane with kids

 Fifteen larger-than-life exhibits along with interactive and hands-on activities will bring history to life for everyone in the family.

-A great day or weekend trip from Brisbane is just a short ferry ride away!
-Head to Moreton Island, a 70-minute jaunt to paradise, and get up close to marine life while you hand feed dolphins at Tangalooma Resort.
+You could be mistaken for thinking you are in another country after a short ferry ride from Brisbane to Moreton Island.
+It takes just 70-minutes to jaunt to this paradise, and get up close to marine life while you hand feed dolphins at Tangalooma Island Resort.
 The dolphins, who come in nightly to feed, are from two families who have been returning to the island resort since the early 1990s.

 Note: If you stay the weekend you can enjoy all of the family friendly activities on Moreton Island – like calm water beaches, fishing, and snorkelling.